-Holmes District School Board does not discriminate on the basis of race, color, national origin, gender, age, disability, marital status or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
+Holmes District School Board does not discriminate on the basis of race (including anti-semitism), color, national origin, gender, age, disability, marital status or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
 The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boy Scouts of America Equal Access Act.
 Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to the District's Equity Coordinator, Carmen Bush 850-547-9341 x1253.

 Allegations of discrimination may be pursued using established grievance procedures.
-You will not be retaliated against as a result of filing a complaint.
+The School Board prohibits retaliation by any District personnel against a person for reporting, filing or being a witness in a discrimination (including harassment) charge, complaint, investigation or lawsuit associate or in connection with this policy.
 All issues will be promptly handled in accordance with District policies and established procedures.